Table of Contents

 Introduction

-In this guide, we’ll walk through how to set up NVIDIA’s DCGM Exporter to collect GPU metrics, and use Telegraf to scrape/forward them to MetricFire for storage and visualization.
+In this guide, we’ll walk through how to set up NVIDIA’s DCGM Exporter to collect GPU metrics, and use Telegraf to scrape and forward them to MetricFire for storage and visualization.

-For our testing, we spun up a Hetzner GEX44 GPU server running Ubuntu 22.04, and used it as a sandbox environment to explore how to capture and visualize GPU metrics in a way that actually helps you keep an eye on long-term performance.
+For testing, we spun up a Hetzner GEX44 GPU server (running Ubuntu 22.04) and used it to explore how to capture and visualize GPU metrics for long-term performance tracking.

-While SMI is great for spot checks, it doesn't give you a continuous stream of metrics for dashboards and alerts.
-That's why we'll take things a step further with the DCGM collector, which exposes the same low-level telemetry over an HTTP endpoint that can be scraped by Telegraf or OpenTelemetry and sent into a storage backend like Hosted Graphite for long-term monitoring.
+While SMI is great for spot checks, it doesn’t provide a continuous stream of metrics for dashboards and alerts.
+That’s where NVIDIA DCGM (Data Center GPU Manager) comes in—it exposes the same low-level telemetry over an HTTP endpoint that can be scraped by Telegraf, OpenTelemetry, or Prometheus, and stored in MetricFire’s Hosted Graphite backend for long-term monitoring.

 Add the NVIDIA CUDA/DCGM repo which installs NVIDIA's keyring and adds their official repository, so apt can fetch packages on Ubuntu 22: